 Victoria has adopted the National Standards and Guidelines for the Conservation of Historic Places in Canada in the Official Community Plan.
 This policy document is used as the basis for staff advice to property owners, developers and Council on applications that involve changes to protected heritage property.
 As defined in the Local Government Act, protected heritage property includes designated properties, existing property in a heritage conservation area, and property on a Community Heritage Register that may or may not be designated or in a heritage conservation area.

-- Standards and Guidelines for the Conservation of Historic Places in Canada - (Government of Canada, 2003)
+- The Standards and Guidelines for the Conservation of Historic Places in Canada - (Government of Canada, 2010)